Spitsbergen Odyssey 11 days aboard Greg Mortimer

-Early morning reveals the spectacular aqua-blue ice cliffs of the 14th July Glacier or perhaps the Waggonway Glacier in Magdalenefjorden.
+Early morning will reveal the spectacular aqua-blue ice cliffs of the 14th July Glacier or perhaps the Waggonway Glacier in Magdalenefjorden.
 Our itinerary throughout the journey will be dependent on weather, snow and ice conditions, and the presence of wildlife, and your captain will choose the best course each day to make the most of all opportunities.
 Thanks to the nutrient-rich Gulf Stream, temperatures on the rugged west coast are relatively mild, ideal for the many Atlantic puffins and thick-billed murres that fill the cliffs.
-We look for bearded seals, with their precious curling whiskers.
-Up Kingsfjorden we may visit Ny Alesund, a mining town turned polar research centre and Amsterdamoya, where we can hike across the tundra keeping our eyes peeled for reindeer Arctic fox.
-Expert historians will accompany you as you explore the remains of a 350-year-old Dutch whaling settlement and learn of an ill-fated ballooning attempt over the North Pole.
+We will explore by Zodiac looking for bearded seals and there may be kayaking and diving opportunities here.
+Areas we may explore include Ny Alesund, a mining town turned polar research centre and Amsterdamoya, where we can hike across the tundra keeping our eyes peeled for reindeer Arctic fox.
+Expert historians will accompany you as you explore the remains of a 350-year-old Dutch whaling settlement and find out more about life in this sometimes harsh environment.

 This is true expedition cruising, where plans are dictated by ice conditions and our desire to explore.
 If pack ice allows, we round South Cape, returning to the world of open water and rugged coastal mountains, and sail north toward Hornsund and Bellsund, deep fjords with remarkable glaciers and wildlife.
 If ice stops us on the east side, we adjust our itinerary, backtrack and delve deeper into the wonders of Spitsbergen's north and west coasts, including a visit to colonies where hundreds of thousands of little auks nest, darkening the sky as they commute to their fishing grounds.

-A midnight cruise of Isfjorden returns us to Longyearbyen, the end of our spectacular voyage and a transfer to the airport for your onward flight will be provided.
+A midnight cruise of beautiful Isfjorden returns us to Longyearbyen, and signals the end of our spectacular voyage.
+After disembarkation a transfer to the airport for your onward flight will be provided.
 Or should you wish to spend more time in this unique Arctic town there are many opportunities for extra excursions and adventures.

 What Our Customers